You Can Host a Block Party!

 The Southern Gables Neighborhood Association will again sponsor outdoor summer parties, encouraging neighbors to get to know each other.

 It should be easy and fun.
 Outside in your driveway, yard, or cul-de-sac.
 It can be a potluck, bring-a drink, host-provide-all, or any combination.
 You can even party in the street if you get a permit and close the street to traffic.
-This year our timeframe for sponsored parties is the month of July and the first week of August.
-It will be “first come first served” for the $100 sponsorship, up to 10.
+Our timeframe for sponsored parties is the month of July and the first two weeks of August.
+It will be “first come first served” for the $100 sponsorship, for as many as we can accommodate.

 - Think big!
 With our curving streets going every which way, short ones and long ones, the word “block” doesn’t always fit.
 Think in terms of the area around your home, say 50 homes or even more.
 Just tell us what streets you will cover and we’ll check for overlaps with other hosts.
 A detailed map of Southern Gables is here if you need it.